-Unamortized Loan Costs

-Loan costs incurred in securing debt have been capitalized.
-These costs are amortized over the remaining period of the loan, which approximates the interest method.
+Costs incurred in the issuance of debt have been capitalized and are reported on the statement of financial position as a direct deduction, net of accumulated amortization, from the related debt liability.
+Debt issuance costs are amortized as interest expense using the straight-line method over the remaining period of the debt, which approximates the effective interest method.